ialbert/bio/docs/bio-mygene.md

 The `mygene` service was published in [High-performance web services for querying gene and variant annotation, Genome Research, 2016][mygene] and is an amazingly potent query interface that focuses on returning data rather than web pages.

-Note that `bio mygene` is merely a command line convenience function that stands on the shoulders of giants that created the mygene service in the first place.
+Note that `bio mygene` is merely a command line convenience function that stands on the shoulders of the giants that created the [mygene service][mygene] in the first place.

 [mygene]: https://genomebiology.biomedcentral.com/articles/10.1186/s13059-016-0953-9

 ## Rationale

 We have implemented the `bio mygene` command to facilitate quick explorations of gene information.
 For more information on data sources and representations, consult [The Biostar Handbook][book] chapters on [Biological Data Sources][datasource].
 To install `bio` use:

 [datasource]: https://www.biostarhandbook.com/biological-data-sources.html
 [book]: https://www.biostarhandbook.com

     pip install bio --upgrade
-    bio --download

 The full documentation for `bio` is maintained at <https://www.bioinfo.help/>.